EnviroDIY/ModularSensors/README.md

 EnviroDIYLogger.setSamplingFeature(samplingFeature);
 EnviroDIYLogger.setUUIDs(UUIDs[]);

-// Set up the internal modem instance EnviroDIYLogger.modem.setupModem(modemStream, vcc33Pin, modemStatusPin, modemSleepRqPin, sleepType, APN);
+// Set up the logger modem
+modem.setupModem(modemStream, vcc33Pin, modemStatusPin, modemSleepRqPin, sleepType, APN);

+// Attach the modem to the logger EnviroDIYLogger.attachModem(modem);

 // Connect to the network
-if (EnviroDIYLogger.modem.connectNetwork())
+if (modem.connectNetwork())
 {
     // Synchronize the RTC
     EnviroDIYLogger.syncRTClock();
 }
-// Disconnect from the network EnviroDIYLogger.modem.disconnectNetwork();
+// Disconnect from the network modem.disconnectNetwork();

 // Begin the logger;
 EnviroDIYLogger.begin();